How we sell state-owned timber and other forest products

 Read more about carbon rights on state land.

-- Learn about accepted development vegetation clearing codes—Managing a native forest practice.
+- Learn about accepted development vegetation clearing codes and managing a native forest practice.

-- Follow the code of practice for the harvest and use of protected plants.
+- Follow the Code of practice for the harvest and use of protected plants Nature Conservation Act 1992.